Universal and Dynamic Locally Repairable Codes with Maximal Recoverability via Sum-Rank Codes: Comparisons between Different Optimal and/or MR-LRCs for General Parameters

 \subsection{Smallest Global Field for given Initial Localities among Linearized Reed-Solomon Codes}

-In this subsection, we find that, when using linearized Reed-Solomon codes (Definition \ref{def lin RS codes}) for equal initial localities $ N = gr $, the smallest field size is achieved by choosing the finest sum-rank length partition.
-In Corollary \ref{cor minimum m for MSRD}, we found that $ r = \max_i r_i $ is the smallest exponent, but finer partitions require a larger base, hence so far it is not completely clear that the finest sum-rank partition gives the smallest global field.
+In this subsection, we find that, when using linearized Reed-Solomon codes (Definition \ref{def lin RS codes}) for equal initial localities $ r = r_1 = r_2 = \ldots = r_g $, the smallest field size is achieved by choosing the finest sum-rank length partition, $ N = gr $.
+In Corollary \ref{cor minimum m for MSRD}, we found that $ r = \max_i r_i $ is the smallest exponent on the global field size, but finer partitions require a larger base, hence so far it is not completely clear that the finest sum-rank partition gives the smallest global field.